MewsSystems/gitbook-distributor-guide/distributor-widget/troubleshooting.md

 - [Distributor Standalone Getting started guide](../distributor-standalone/getting-started.md)
 - [Distributor Widget Getting started guide](./getting-started.md)

 If you are using [Distributor Widget](./README.md), pay special attention to [the requirements section of the Distributor Widget Getting started guide](./getting-started.md#requirements).
-It has a list of some of the most common things to avoid doing during installation of Distributor.
+It has a list of things to do and don't do during the installation of Distributor.